redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 import { AuthProvider } from '@redwoodjs/auth'
-import GoTrue from 'gotrue-js' import ReactDOM from 'react-dom' import { RedwoodProvider, FatalErrorBoundary } from '@redwoodjs/web' import FatalErrorPage from 'src/pages/FatalErrorPage'
+import GoTrue from 'gotrue-js' import ReactDOM from 'react-dom' import { FatalErrorBoundary } from '@redwoodjs/web' import { RedwoodApolloProvider } from '@redwoodjs/web/apollo' import FatalErrorPage from 'src/pages/FatalErrorPage'

 import Routes from 'src/Routes'